What women aren’t talking about with their gynecologist but should

 - Chronic medical conditions such as diabetes or thyroid disease.

 - Chronic pain syndromes such as fibromyalgia.

-Women with HSDD face an inability to become aroused or interested in sex, in absence of other organic causes, such as those listed above.
-There are proven treatments available for HSDD, including sex therapy, counseling and medication.
+There is also a condition called Hypoactive Sexual Desire Disorder, also known as Female Sexual Interest Disorder.
+Women with HSDD/FSI face an inability to become aroused or interested in sex, in absence of other organic causes such as those listed above.
+However, there are proven treatments available for HSDD, including sex therapy, counseling and medication.

 - Schedule an independent meeting with your doctor dedicated to the topic – possibly in an office rather than an exam room.

 - Write your questions and thoughts down beforehand.